The Man Who Would Be King (film): Plot

-Both sides take him to be a god, though in fact the arrowhead was stopped by his leather bandolier.
+Both sides take Dravot to be a god, though in fact the arrowhead was stopped by his bandolier.
 Victory follows victory, with the defeated adding to the ranks of the swelling army.
-With their enemies vanquished, nobody is left to stand in their way, as they are summoned to the holy city of Sikandergul by the high priest of the region.
-He sets up a re-enactment of the arrow incident, to determine whether Dravot is a man or a god by seeing whether or not he bleeds.
+With their enemies vanquished, nobody is left to stand in their way, as they are summoned to the holy city of Sikandergul by the local high priest.
+The priest sets up a re-enactment of the arrow incident, to determine whether Dravot is a man or a god by seeing whether or not he bleeds.
 When his shirt is torn open, they are amazed to see the masonic tag around his neck.
 It contains the sacred symbol left by Sikander, their name for Alexander the Great, who had promised to send a son to rule over them.

-Hailing Dravot as king as well as god, they show him the royal treasury, which is full of unimaginable amounts of gold and jewels that are now all his.
-Carnehan suggests that they leave with as much loot as they can carry as soon as the snows have melted on the mountain passes.
+Hailing Dravot as king as well as god, the locals show him the royal treasury, which is full of gold and jewels that are now all his.
+Carnehan suggests that they leave with as much loot as they can carry.
 Dravot, however, is beginning to enjoy the adulation of the locals, settling their disputes and issuing laws, and even dreams of visiting Queen Victoria as an equal.
-He is also struck by the beauty of a girl called Roxane, the name of Alexander's wife, and cancels their pact to avoid women, saying he will marry her in order to leave the people an heir.
-When she is reluctantly brought to him, he tries to kiss her, but she, terrified that the touch of a god means death to a mortal, bites his cheek.
+He is also smitten with the beautiful young Roxanne and cancels his pact with Carnehan to avoid women, saying he will marry her to leave the people an heir.
+When Roxane is reluctantly brought to him, he tries to kiss her, but she, terrified that the touch of a god means death to a mortal, bites his cheek.
 Seeing him bleed, the people realise he is only human and try to grab the British impostors.

-Outnumbered in the ensuing battle, Dravot is captured and is made to walk onto a rope bridge, where he lustily sings the hymn "The Son of God Goes Forth to War".
-When the ropes are cut, he falls thousands of feet to his death.
-Carnehan is crucified between two pine trees, but upon being found still alive the next morning, is freed.
-Crippled in body and unhinged in mind from his ordeal, he eventually makes his way back to India as a beggar.
+Outnumbered in the ensuing battle, Dravot is captured and is made to walk onto a rope bridge, where he sings the hymn "The Son of God Goes Forth to War."
+When the ropes are cut, he falls to his death.
+Carnehan is crucified between two pine trees but freed upon being found still alive the next morning.
+Crippled in body and unhinged in mind from his ordeal, he returns to India as a beggar.
 Finishing his story, he leaves Kipling's office after putting a bundle on the desk.
-When Kipling opens it, he finds Dravot's skull, still wearing a golden crown.
+Kipling opens it and finds Dravot's skull, still wearing a golden crown.